 Attempting to hold Walmart liable for your injuries can be challenging.
 Walmart has so much money that they are able to afford the best defense attorney and will do anything in their power to make you drop your case.
-You will need an experienced attorney that is knowledgable in these types of cases.
+You will need an experienced attorney that is knowledgeable in these types of cases.
 This guide will cover the basics of premises liability and will describe step by step on how to tackle a big company like Walmart to get the compensation you deserve.

 Claims Against Walmart

 Challenging a rich and powerful business like Walmart can be extremely difficult and tough to prosecute.
 This is because Walmart has its own liability insurance.